asurada404/snakerGameByJAVA/README.md

 # Snake game implement by java
-This is exercise project in [tianMaYing](https://course.tianmaying.com/java-snake)
+This is an exercise project in [tianMaYing](https://course.tianmaying.com/java-snake)